alonitac/DevOpsBootcampUPES/tutorials/networking_security.md

 The program will ask you some identifiable information: who are you?
 What is the organization you belong to? your country, your mail etc...
 All these details, including a public key, will be encoded into a file called `cert.pem`.
 Note that this certificate has an expiration time of 365 days.

 `cat cert.pem` to see how a certificate may look like.
 In the simplified TLS handshake model you’ve learned, the server's certificate is the first thing that was sent to the client.

-## Exercise 3 - Authenticity verification

-Under `signature_verification` in our shared repo, you are given 5 signatures and the corresponding messages.
-Determine which of the signatures are authentic.

-## Exercise 4 - Verify the integrity of apt-get packages

-Debian package verification works by checking the cryptographic hash of the package against the expected value in the package metadata.
-The package metadata includes the SHA-256 hash of the package contents and is signed by the package maintainer's GPG key.

-In our shared repo, under `package_integrity_verification/Packages`, you are given the metadata of 2 Debian packages, visit the docker binaries server: https://download.docker.com/linux/ubuntu/, download the binaries (the .deb file) to your machine according to the path specified in `Filename:`, and verify the package integrity using the `SHA512` value.